Deputy Director, CMRI, Associate Chair-Research, Department of Pediatrics

-J. Steven Leeder, PharmD, PhD, is currently the Marion Merrell Dow/Missouri Endowed Chair in Pediatric Clinical Pharmacology, Director of the Division of Clinical Pharmacology and Therapeutic Innovation and Associate Chair-Research, Department of Pediatrics at Children’s Mercy.
+J. Steven Leeder, PharmD, PhD, is currently the Marion Merrell Dow Endowed Chair in Pediatric Precision Therapeutics, and his institutional roles are Deputy Director of the CMRI with responsibility for the Precision Therapeutics Area of Emphasis and Associate Chair-Research, Department of Pediatrics at Children’s Mercy.

 He holds appointments as Professor of Pediatrics and Pharmacology at the University of Missouri-Kansas City, Courtesy Professor, Department of Pharmaceutical Chemistry, University of Kansas, Lawrence, Kan., and Clinical Professor of Pediatrics, University of Kansas Medical Center, Kansas City, Kan.

 Dr. Leeder is certified in Applied Pharmacology by the American Board of Clinical Pharmacology and has been active in several academic societies related to drug metabolism and clinical pharmacology.
-He has served as Chair of the Drug Metabolism Section of the American Society for Pharmacology and Experimental Therapeutics (ASPET), currently is a member of the Executive Committee of the Board of Publication Trustees for ASPET, and has served as Chair of the Pediatric, Perinatal and Maternal Pharmacology section of the American Society for Clinical Pharmacology and Therapeutics (ASCPT).
+He has served as Chair of the Pediatric, Perinatal and Maternal Pharmacology section of the American Society for Clinical Pharmacology and Therapeutics (ASCPT), Chair of the Drug Metabolism Section of the American Society for Pharmacology and Experimental Therapeutics (ASPET), currently is a member of the Executive Committee of the Board of Publication Trustees for ASPET.

-He has published over 200 papers and 250 abstracts in the areas of pediatric clinical pharmacology, pharmacogenetics and pharmacogenomics, and drug metabolism.
-He serves as Associate Editor for Drug Metabolism and Disposition, Consulting Editor for Pharmacology Research & Perspectives and is on the Editorial Board of the journals Pharmacogenomics and Annals of Pharmacology.
+He has published over 250 papers and280 abstracts in the areas of pediatric clinical pharmacology, pharmacogenetics and pharmacogenomics, and drug metabolism.
+He serves as Associate Editor for Drug Metabolism and Disposition, Consulting Editor for Pharmacology Research & Perspectives and is on the Editorial Board of the journals Pharmacogenomics and the Journal of Pediatric Pharmacology and Therapeutics.

 Dr. Leeder earned his bachelors of science in pharmacy from the University of Toronto, Toronto, Ontario; his doctorate in pharmacy from the University of Minnesota, Minneapolis, Minn.; and his doctorate in pharmacology from the University of Toronto.